 Your arm will be supported in a sling.
 This is to protect your shoulder capsule while it heals after the operation.
 You must not remove your sling for usually four weeks (you will be told exactly how long after your operation), except for washing and dressing.
 The nurses or physiotherapists will help you learn how to do this safely.

 How do I fit my sling?

-Please click the following link (or copy and paste into your browser) to view a video demonstration.
+Please scan the QR code to view a video demonstration.